 Select a Location Carefully

 Don’t just go about you day and take the call wherever you happen to be when your phone rings.
-You need to select a location carefully and find somewhere that:
+You need to select a location carefully and find somewhere:

 Dress for Success

-Everyone knows that you need to dress well for a face-to-face interview and obviously the same applies for a video chat.
-Dress neatly, do your hair nicely, and put on a little makeup if that’s your style.
+Everyone knows that you need to dress well for a face-to-face interview; obviously, the same principle applies for a video chat.
 For a phone chat, you might be tempted to just wear, well, whatever you happen to have on when your phone rings, but this is a mistake.
-As well as affecting the way others see you, what you wear has an impact on your mood, your mindset, and even your thinking ability.
-So, even on the phone, dress for success.
+In addition to affecting the way others see you, what you wear has an impact on your mood, your mindset, and even your thinking ability.

 Be on Time

 Even though you don’t have to leave your house for your interview, you can still be late.
 If your phone rings while you’re halfway through eating a sandwich or doing the dishes, you’re not going to be in the right headspace to ace the interview.
 Ensure the phone, tablet, or computer you will be using is on and that the relevant software is connected.
 You don’t want to miss the interview because a potential employer couldn’t get through to you.

 Get all pets and kids taken care of and in their proper places.
 Go to the room you’ve set up for the interview.
 Double check your appearance, and take a drink of water to make sure your throat isn’t dry.
 It is really important to be sure you’re prepped and ready to go at least 15 minutes before your call is scheduled.